 • Design printed on the front.
 Dirty Snouts logo on the left sleeve.

-• Choice of shirt colors: black shirts have white and green printing, leaf and burnt orange shirts have white printing.
+• Choice of shirt colors: black shirts have white and green printing, burnt orange shirts have white printing.

 • T-shirts are 100% cotton.
-Fleece is cotton/poly blend.
+Fleece sweatshirts (currently out of stock) are cotton/poly blend.
 Adult (unisex), women’s cut and youth sizes.
 See the t-shirt sizing guide in the photo gallery and the tabs below for more detailed information.

 • Eco-friendly, printed by hand with water-based inks in Wisconsin.
 Shirts ethically produced in WRAP certified (Worldwide Responsible Accredited Production), sweatshop and child labor free factories.

 • A minimum of ten percent of all sales is donated to farm animal sanctuaries.
 See the Animal Friends page for current sanctuary recipient(s).